 Earworms are so common, and distracting, that researchers have struggled for years to determine a way to prevent them.
-And as it turns out, the solution might be easy as chewing gum.
+And as it turns out, the solution may be easy as chewing gum.

-New research published in the Quarterly Journal of Experimental Psychology suggests that chewing gum might be the easiest and most effective means of making an earworm vanish.
+Research published in the Quarterly Journal of Experimental Psychology in 2014 suggests that chewing gum might be the easiest and most effective means of making an earworm vanish.
 The theory is that gum interferes with "articulatory motor programming" — the motor skills that are involved in speech.
 Thus, by chewing gum we can prevent our brain from singing along to those catchy tunes.

 For the study, researchers from the University of Reading in the United Kingdom conducted three experiments involving chewing gum and listening to catchy tunes and found in each case that gum chewers had an easier time dislodging earworms than those who were not chewing.